dmeim/ilovemypretty.com/public/feelings/sad/verses.md

-> "The Lord is close to the brokenhearted and saves those who are crushed in spirit."
+> "The Lord is near to those who have a broken heart, and saves such as have a contrite spirit."
 >
 > — Psalm 34:18